ObolNetwork/obol-docs/docs/sec/bug-bounty.md

 The bug bounty program applies to software and services that are built by Obol.
 Only submissions under the following domains are eligible for rewards:

-- Charon DVT Middleware
+- Charon the DV Middleware Client
-- DV Launchpad
+- The DV Launchpad
 - Obol’s Public API
 - Obol’s Smart Contracts and the contracts they depend on.
-- Obol’s Public Relay
+- Obol Labs hosted Public Relay Infrastructure

 Additionally, all vulnerabilities that require or are related to the following are out of scope: